 \subsection{Pose-aware masked-attention network}

 \agp{ } \rqw{Fig~\ref{fig:method} provides a comprehensive depiction of our network architecture, encompassing two distinct stages.
 In the \emph{coarse} stage, the network processes a single RGB image and computes a refined mask based on outputs from multiple heads, which accurately pinpoints the region containing \xeable parts.
 This stage filters out noise predictions on background and extraneous portions of the object.
-Subsequently, \emph{fine} stage takes the refined mask and image features to generate part masks, bounding boxes, and semantic labels. \paragraph{\emph{Coarse} stage.} There are three steps in \emph{coarse} stage.
-First, the input image is passed through a backbone object detector network, producing multi-scale feature maps $f$ and 2D object bounding boxes $b^{o}$.
+Subsequently, \emph{fine} stage takes the refined mask and image features to generate part masks, bounding boxes, and semantic labels \chk{for all \xeable parts of all articulated objects in the images}. \paragraph{\textbf{Coarse \emph{stage}.}} There are three steps in \emph{coarse} stage.
+First, the input image is passed through a backbone object detector network \chk{based on MaskRCNN\cite{he2017mask}}, producing multi-scale feature maps $f$ and 2D object bounding boxes $b^{o}$.
 A pixel decoder~\cite{zhu2020deformable} upsamples $f$ for subsequent processing in the \emph{fine} stage.
 Second, we use a modified version of the multi-head attention-based encoder and decoder~\cite{zhu2020deformable} to process $f$.
-Inspired by \cite{jantos2022poet}, we replace the learned object query embedding with normalized centre coordinates $(c_x, c_y)$, width and height $(w,h)$ from the detected 2D bounding box, enabling the decoder to generate new object query embeddings and estimate 6DoF pose from the 2D bounding box.
-Third, the decoded queries are passed into multiple MLP heads for (a) object class prediction, (b) 6DoF object pose estimation, (c) object interaction direction and (d) object mask prediction.
+Inspired by \cite{jantos2022poet}, we replace the original object query embedding module in \cite{zhu2020deformable} by our new object query embedding with normalized centre coordinates $(c_x, c_y)$, width and height $(w,h)$ from the detected 2D bounding box, enabling the decoder to generate new object query embeddings containing both local global information and estimate 6DoF pose from the 2D bounding box.
+Third, the decoded queries are passed into multiple \chk{task-specific} MLP heads for (a) object class prediction, (b) 6DoF object pose estimation, (c) object interaction direction prediction and (d) object mask prediction.

 }